lopezdsr/sql-query/sqlref/sql_reference.template.md

 These characters are `, ; ,,, =, (, ), { and }`.
 They are replaced by the corresponding URL-encoded representation, for example, %20 for space (` `).
 This allows you to write results, for example, into Parquet without having to provide column by column alias names in your SQL when your input data has columns with these characters.
 A typical situation is the existence of space (` `) in input columns.

-For example, you can use `SELECT * CLEANCOLS(cos://us-geo/sql/iotmessages STORED AS JSON)` to produce a result set that can be stored as is into Parquet target format.
+For example, you can use `SELECT * FROM CLEANCOLS(cos://us-geo/sql/iotmessages STORED AS JSON) INTO cos://us-geo/mybucket/myprefix STORED AS JSON` to produce a result set that can be stored as is into Parquet target format.

 You can optionally also combine `CLEANCOLS` with `FLATTEN`.